Tocea/Architecture-Designer/README.md

 The core of the XADL file follows the header, and consists in a set of `patterns`, `roles` and `relationships`.

-### primitive role ###
+### primitive role, datatypes and enumerations ###

 A *primitive role* corresponds to an element of the Architectural Model, and makes it available in the context of the XADL.
-Primitive roles are defined in `com.tocea.scertify.architecture.primitives.*`, thereby there is no need users to add some.
+Primitive roles are defined in `com.tocea.scertify.architecture.primitives.*`, thereby there should have no need for users to add some.

     primitive AnalyzedElement for com.tocea.codewatch.architecture.core.api.IAnalysedElement;
     primitive Type for com.tocea.codewatch.architecture.core.api.IType;